guillaumepot/YtbDownloader/README.md

 # YtbDownloader
-A video &amp; Audio downloader for Youtube
+A video and Audio downloader for Youtube

+For tests on your own content only, not provided to download illegal content.